 OzJet Airlines and Outback Air are two subsidiary Australian airlines owned by AirOz Pty Limited, an aviation holding company headquartered on the grounds of Alice Springs Airport (ASP) in Connellan, Northern Territory, Australia, where both airlines are based.

-Outback Air is an Australian regional airline subsidiary established in 1947 that provides scheduled, charter and ad hoc flight services to more than 100 airports and landing strips located throughout Australia.
-Outback Air uses a selection of turboprop and piston-prop aircraft to carry a mix of passengers and freight to remote outback locations.
+Outback Air is an Australian regional airline subsidiary that are established in 1947, when it was originally known as Alice Air Charters Pty Limited.
+Outback Air provides scheduled, charter and ad hoc flight services to more than 100 airports and landing strips throughout Australia.
+Outback Air uses a selection of turboprop and piston-prop aircraft to carry a mix of passengers and freight.

-OzJet is a low-cost Australian national airline subsidiary established in 2018, that provides scheduled and charter air service to 18 destinations within Australia along with international air service to Denpasar-DPS in Bali, Indonesia.
-It uses Airbus A220 airliners to carry passengers between cities as well as to/from select resort locales.
+OzJet is a low-cost Australian national airline subsidiary that was established in 2018.
+It provides scheduled and charter air service to 18 cities and select resort locales within Australia, along with an international air service to Denpasar-DPS in Bali, Indonesia.
+It uses Airbus A220 aircraft exclusively..

-In addition to Alice Springs-ASP, the company also maintains focus city level operations for both airlines at Darwin-DRW, Northern Territory; Broken Hill-BHQ, New South Wales; Kalgoorlie-KGL, Western Australia; and Mount Isa-ISA, Queensland.
+In addition to Alice Springs-ASP, the company also maintains focus city level operations for both airlines in the following cities:

 History